django-oscar/django-oscar/docs/source/howto/how_to_handle_statics.rst

 A few other CSS files are used to provide styles for javascript libraries.

-The core CSS files are not committed to source control to avoid duplication issues.
-However, they are included in the released Oscar packages.

 By default, the CSS files are used rather than the Less ones.
 To use Less directly, set ``USE_LESS = True`` in your settings file.
 You will also need to ensure that the ``lessc`` executable is installed and is configured using a